cloudfoundry/summit-hands-on-labs/philadelphia-2019/keptn-deploy/README.md

 1. Use a browser to open Jenkins with the url `jenkins.keptn.EXTERNAL-IP.xip.io` and login using the default Jenkins credentials: `admin` / `AiTx4u8VyUV8tCKk`.

-1. Select the XY pipeline and click on *Build Now*.
+1. Select the new-artefact pipeline and click on *Build Now*.

 ### Step 4.
 Watch keptn deploying the application